brainstormz/ConcordiaCourses/APP/DesignPattern/Structural/README.md

   - ```adapter has a instance of adaptee class ```
   - adapter class maps the client interface to the adaptee interface
   - client uses new interface
+- Object adapter uses composition to adapt the Adaptee
+- Class adapter subclasses the Adaptee and the Target classes

+<h5> Decorator </h5>

+- Motivation:
+  -